Equity, Diversity, & Inclusion

 Davey is a queer Filipino-Canadian theatre artist based on the unceded territories of the Coast Salish peoples: the Musqueam, Tsleil-Waututh, and Squamish nations.
 He has a BFA in Theatre Performance and Communication from SFU.
 Davey is co-founder of New(to)Town Collective, an emerging theatre collective aspiring to provide accessible, experimental training workshops and creating new interdisciplinary works together.
 Through New(to)Town Collective, he has co-created a range of original theatrical works.
 Specifically he was lead creator of the first ever drag-karaoke-clown play, Big Queer Filipino Karaoke Night!, which has gained him recognition in Vancouver and within Canada.
-He is an emerging writer, director, producer, and curator, which has led him to work with companies such as Playwrights Theatre Centre, Neworld Theatre, Alley Theatre, Pi Theatre, and Up in the Air Theatre.
+He is an emerging writer, director, producer, and curator, and has worked with companies such as Neworld Theatre, Alley Theatre, and Pi Theatre.
+Most recently, he has been 2019 Resident Curator for Upintheair Theatre’s rEvolver Festival, and 2020 Co-Curator for Upintheair Theatre's e-Volver Festival.
+Currently he is Dramaturg, Public Engagement for Playwrights Theatre Centre.
 Reach Davey at email@example.com.

 In recent years, GVPTA has made thoughtful changes to deepen our relationships with our community, increase the capacity of the organization, and ensure our programming and activities reflect the needs of our sector.
 The GVPTA board of directors has been and will continue to be instrumental in guiding the organization forward.

 We invite anyone interested in learning more about the board to review the terms of reference and submit a Board of Directors Expression of Interest form.